gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Changed default value for `TestNGOptions.useDefaultListeners`

-The default value for TestNGOptions.useDefaultListeners has changed from `true` to `false` as Gradle now generates test results and reports for JUnit and TestNG.
+The default value for [TestNGOptions.useDefaultListeners](groovydoc/org/gradle/api/tasks/testing/testng/TestNGOptions.html#useDefaultListeners) has changed from `true` to `false` so that Gradle can take over generation of the reports.
+This way Gradle can provide invaluable improvements to the reporting - for more information read the earlier section on TestNG reports.

 ### Updated default versions of Checkstyle and CodeNarc